Heroes-Global/uber-coding-challenge/README.md

 ## Front-end

-- The autocompletion search is only applied on the titles of the movies.
+- The autocompletion search is only applied on the titles of the movies, but the API exposes resources that would allow us to extend the search to any field of a movie location object, e.g., 'writer, 'director' and 'actor_1'.
-  - Possible extension: Make fields like 'writer, 'director' and 'actor' searchable.
-- We presume in the autocompletion that no two movies with the same 'title' has been shot in San Francisco.
-  - Improvement: Filter on both 'title' and 'year'.
-- As the focus is on the backend, there is no automatic testing of the front-end.
+- As the focus is on the back-end, little focus has been put on:
+  - automatic testing.
-- Likewise, minimal has been done to make the front-end backwards compatible and consistent across vendors.
+  - backwards compatible and consistency across vendors.
-- (Something about filtering on the client vs server side).
+  - writing perfect code.
 - Used the Google Maps API 3 to show the map and add the markers for every movie location.
-- JavaScript code checked with the JSHint tool.
+- The JavaScript code checked with the JSHint tool.

 ## Back-end